fnproject/tutorials/JavaFDKIntroduction/README.md

 This function returns the string "Hello, world!" unless an input string is provided in which case it returns "Hello, &lt;input string&gt;!".
 We saw this previously when we piped "Bob" into the function.
-Notice that the Java FDK reads from standard input and automatically puts the content into the string passed to the function.
+Notice that the FDK for Java reads from standard input and automatically puts the content into the string passed to the function.
 This greatly simplifies the function code.

 ## Testing with JUnit

-The `fn init` command also generated a JUnit test for the function which uses the Java FDK's function test framework.
+The `fn init` command also generated a JUnit test for the function which uses the FDK for Java's function test framework.
 With this framework you can setup test fixtures with various function input values and verify the results.

 The generated test confirms that when no input is provided the function returns "Hello, world!".